 Removal from the Investec and other lender panels: Why they do it and how to get reinstated

-• Missing deadline to reapply to remain on the Investec convincing panel
+• Your firm fails to meet the criteria to remain on the Investec conveyancing panel

 • Investec may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Does the COLP in my firm need to sign the reinstatement application to the Investec panel ?
+• Is it the practice manager who is required to complete the reinstatement application to the Investec panel ?

-• Does my practice need to apply annually to remain on the Investec conveyancing panel?
+• Does my practice need to apply annually to be reinstated on the Investec conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Investec panel reinstatement is to ensure that your firm is not removed off of the Investec conveyancing panel in the first place.